osprey-dcs/feed-core/documentation/devsup.rst

 success, with updated VAL/RVAL, or an ``INVALID`` alarm on timeout.

 When ``FTVL`` is ``DOUBLE``, link option ``scale=`` multiplier is used.

+When ``commit=false`` (not default).
+Processing only updates an internal TX register value cache.
+Always synchronous.
+A subsequent Flush is needed to send. eg. use to (re)initialize a multi-value register and register array.

 ::